 Consult guidance documents and application regulations

-Prior to filling out the application form for Electricity or Gas, we strongly recommend you read our guidance document, Gas and Electricity Licence Application Guidance.
+Prior to filling out the application form you must read our guidance document.
 The guidance includes an outline of the criteria we use when deciding whether to grant a licence.
-Further guidance is set out in the applications regulations:
+The application form is set out in the Applications Regulations:

 These regulations also tell you the fee for each type of application and the minimum information you must provide.